RommelTJ/ExercisesAndAlgorithms/interview_tips/5-24HoursBeforeYourOnSite.md

 Visualizing a successful day will build your confidence.
 You're training your brain to expect success and feel more comfortable during your interview.

+## Walk through your problem solving process

+Reinforcing problem-solving patterns goes a longer way than practicing new problems in the hours leading up to your interview.
+Notice how our coding interview tips article gives you a handy process for solving algorithmic problems:

+1. Brainstorm an algorithm.
+Draw out sample inputs and play around with them while talking and thinking out loud.
+Don't start writing code until you and your interviewer feel good about your algorithm.
+2. Barf out your algorithm in code.
+Focus on getting it all down first, and jot down notes next to the things you wanna go back and double-check later.
+3. Debug your code.
+Walk through your code with sample input, look for off-by-one-errors and other bugs.

+This high-level, "What's my problem solving process" is great to keep thinking about the morning of your interview.